-Generally (always check calendar for times!) on the 3rd Friday of each month, at 6:15 pm, we gather for light snacks and an informal, participatory, and joyful service, which begins at 6:45.
+Quarterly (always check calendar for dates and times!) on a Friday evening at 6:15 pm, we gather for light snacks and an informal, participatory, and joyful service, which begins at 6:45 pm.
 Featuring traditional and new music and prayers, and involving all ages, the service is jointly led by the clergy and by members.
-(Please check the Adat Shalom website calendar for specific monthly Kabbalat Shabbat program dates.)
+(Please check the Adat Shalom website calendar for specific quarterly Kabbalat Shabbat program dates and themes.)

 With everyone contributing a main dish to share [see oneg food guidelines], pot-luck Shabbat dinner is served at 7:30 pm.
 Our meal concludes with z’mirot (table songs) and Birkat haMazon (grace after meals.)

 Our goal on these Friday nights is to gather members of all ages and levels of Jewish experience and knowledge.
 This will enables our children to experience the joy of sharing Shabbat with older members, and it gives older members the chance to know and celebrate with our younger members and their parents.
 Together, we experience how rich and relevant Jewish life can be for everyone, irrespective of age.
 We all need Shabbat, and we need one another on Shabbat.
 This is a chance to connect with family, friends and community as we welcome the Sabbath Queen.
 Together we step back from the business of our work week, savor our many blessings, and delight in wonderful melodies, candle-light and delicious tastes that are central to our spiritual tradition.